tonytvo/blog-generator/content/blog/getting-to-yes/index.md

   - **Salary Terms Without Success Terms is Russian Roulette**

     - Once you’ve negotiated a salary, make sure to define success for your position—as well as metrics for your next raise.
 That’s meaningful for you and free for your boss, much like giving me a magazine cover story was for the bar association.
-It gets you a planned raise and, by defining your success in relation to your boss’s supervision, it leads into the next step...
+It gets you a planned raise, by defining your success in relation to your boss’s supervision, it leads to the next step...

   - **Spark Their Interest in Your Success and Gain an Unofficial Mentor**

-    - Remember the idea of figuring what the other side is really buying?
+    - Remember the idea of figuring out what the other side is really buying?
 Well, when you are selling yourself to a manager, sell yourself as more than a body for a job; sell yourself, and your success, as a way they can validate their own intelligence and broadcast it to the rest of the company.
 Make sure they know you’ll act as a flesh-and-blood argument for their importance.
 Once you’ve bent their reality to include you as their ambassador, they’ll have a stake in your success.

     - Ask: "What does it take to be successful here?"